Social Work (BSW)

 If you’re looking to make a difference and serve others, a social work major might be right for you.

-Why USF for a Social Work Major?
+Why Saint Francis for a Social Work Major?

 Success after graduation: For more than 30 years, our BSW degree has been accredited by the Council on Social Work Education.